saleor/storefront/docs/configuration.md

 ## Environment variables

-SRS is built using Next.js framework which comes with complete workflow for working with environment variables.
-You can read more at [documentation](https://nextjs.org/docs/basic-features/environment-variables) pages.
+SRS is built using the Next.js framework.
+It comes with a complete workflow for working with environment variables.
+You can read more at these [documentation](https://nextjs.org/docs/basic-features/environment-variables) pages.

-All of the options available to change via environment variables can be found in `.env` file.
+All available options to change via environment variables can be found in the `.env` file.

 ### Example - Changing the API URI

-For local development we are recommending configuration via `.env.local` file:
+For local development, we recommend configuration via the `.env.local` file:

 1. Create `.env.local` in the root of the project
 2. Add entry `NEXT_PUBLIC_API_URI=https://my-saleor-instance/graphql/`
 3. If dev server was running, new values will be loaded after the server restart

-To ensure that local configuration will not be exposed, `.env.local` file is ignored by Git.
+Git ignores the `.env.local` file to ensure that the local configuration is not exposed.

-For application deployments we suggest to setup environment variables instead of files.
-Depending of hosting provider, the way you can set them vary.
-In case of using Vercel, related documentation can be found [here](https://vercel.com/docs/concepts/projects/environment-variables).
+For application deployments, we suggest setting environment variables instead of files.
+The way you can set them varies depending on the hosting provider.
+In the case of using Vercel, related documentation can be found [here](https://vercel.com/docs/concepts/projects/environment-variables).

 ## Changing available channels

-List of available channels can be changed by adding new entries to `CHANNELS` constant located in the `lib/regions.ts` file.
+The list of available channels can be changed by adding new entries to the `CHANNELS` constant located in the `lib/regions.ts` file.

 ## Languages